 In our previous tutorials, we had covered the methods to delay sending an email in Outlook, how to add a digital signature to Outlook but we missed an important development – the Recall feature in Outlook.
 The feature recalls and replaces an email message that you sent accidentally or unintentionally.
 However, the feature is available only for Windows clients.
+It is available on Microsoft Outlook and Outlook 365.
 Outlook for other platforms such as Mac do not support this feature.

 Recall and replace an email in Outlook